Ptosis Repair Surgery in Phoenix

 Ptosis Repair FAQs

 How much does upper eyelid ptosis repair cost?

 Upper eyelid ptosis repair entails the tightening of the upper eyelid muscle.
 The cost of this treatment varies depending on the type of surgery used.
-It can cost from $2000-$2500.
+The average cost is $3800.00.

 How long does the ptosis repair procedure take?

 The procedure itself takes approximately 30-60 minutes, though you will need to arrive at the surgery center approximately one hour before surgery and will be discharged about 30-45 minutes after the surgery.

 The ptosis repair procedure involves minimal discomfort.
 Afterwards, most patients find that taking Tylenol and gently applying a clean, cold compress to the eyes provides all the relief they need.
 Dr. Ghafouri also provides post-operative instructions for each of his patients to follow in order to ensure a comfortable recovery.